bmuschko/ckad-crash-course/exercises/08-implementing-adapter-pattern/instructions.md

 # Exercise 8

-In this exercise, you will
+In this exercise, you will implement the adapter pattern for a multi-container Pod.

 ## Implementing the Adapter Pattern